twitter-archive/flockdb/doc/demo.markdown

 single RPC call.
 Flockdb accepts the collection of modifications with a single "okay" and promises to take care of all of them eventually.

+FlockDB can also perform a "mass-action" on all edges going to (or from) a vertex:

+    >> flock.remove(229, :follows, nil)

+which can be useful when removing a vertex from the system.

+Once an edge has been added to the system, it's never deleted.
+Instead, the state of an edge can be changed to "removed" or "archived".
+Removing an edge is similar to deleting it, except that the row isn't deleted from mysql for performance reasons.

+Archiving an edge changes its state to "archived", which hides it from normal queries, but allows it to be restored to a normal state by "un-archiving" it.

+    >> flock.archive(229, :follows, nil)
+    >> flock.unarchive(229, :follows, nil)

 ## Compound queries